Nzii3/partnerpal-docs/docs/guides/templates.md

 You have the capability to utilize webhooks for further customization of message templates.
 The bot can dispatch messages with any webhook in the server, provided it has the **Manage Webhooks** permission.

 :::warning
 **Templates featuring buttons are restricted from being sent with webhooks unless the bot is the owner of the webhook**.
-This is the reason why the `>webhooks create` command exists.
+This is the reason why the <mention>/templates webhooks create</mention> command exists.
 It addresses the <u>limitation imposed by Discord</u>, which prohibits bots from managing buttons on webhook messages they haven't created.
 :::